 The first step in running an application is to set up the measurement conditions.
 This is done on the Setup screen, which also provides port status information.

 5.1.1.1 Port

 Touching the Port button in the navigation area will launch the following screen.

 Output Port

+This item is displayed for MU100021A and MU100023A.
 Touch the field to select the port used for the test.